 As a member of the Wiri community the WBA supports local schools and youth employment programmes.
 This includes a year 8 scholarship with Wiri Central School.

-The WBA is run by Audrey Williams and team.
+The WBA is run by Acting General Manager Gary Holmes and team.
 A voluntary Board provides governance.

 Communication and Events Coordinator